Milnor fibre boundary of a non-isolated surface singularity: A geometric representation of and

+Note that the present strategy provides a method for the study of the monodromy of such a deformation for an arbitrary plane curve singularity pair $(f',g')$: only has to be computed the graph $\G_\C$ for $(zf',z+g')$. \ix{deformation!of curves} \end{remark}

-\begin{bekezdes}\labelpar{comments} It is amazing in this computation that, although the graph $\gc$ shows no symmetry, after running the algorithm and calculus the output graph has the symmetry (up to orientation) predicted in (\ref{bek:plumf}).
-The same is happening in the example (\ref{ex:ARA}), the starting graph $\gc$ is not symmetric, in fact the two corresponding parts are rather different, codifying two different geometric situations, nevertheless after calculus we get the two parts represented by $\Gamma$ and $-\Gamma$.
+\begin{bekezdes}\labelpar{comments} While computing the plumbing graph of $\partial F$ for this family $f=zf'$ via the Main Algorithm, the following amazing fact emerged: although the graph $\gc$ shows no symmetry, after running the algorithm and calculus the output graph has the symmetry (up to orientation) predicted in \ref{bek:plumf}.
+For example, looking at the starting graph \ref{ex:zf'}, we realize absolutely no symmetry, nor even the hidden potential presence of symmetry.
+Indeed, the two parts of $\G_\C$, which provide $\G$ and $-\G$ of \ref{bek:plumf} respectively, are rather different; they codify two different geometric situations.
+Nevertheless, after calculus we get the two symmetric parts represented by $\Gamma$ and $-\Gamma$.

-To construct a resolution $r$ which produces $\Gamma$ is rather natural (see e.g. the the case of cylinders), but to get a resolution $r$ which (or part of it) produces $-\Gamma$ in a natural way, is very tricky.
+To construct a resolution $r$ which produces $\Gamma$ (the embedded resolution of a plane curve singularity) is rather natural (see e.g. the the case of cylinders), but to get a resolution $r$ which (or part of it) produces $-\Gamma$ in a natural way, is very tricky.
 But, in fact, this is what $\gc$ does: a part of it produces $\Gamma$, another part of it produces $-\Gamma$.
 This anti--duality is still a mystery for the authors.
-This shows how hard it is to recognize and follow global geometrical properties by manipulating (local) equations/resolutions. \end{bekezdes} \begin{remark}\labelpar{re:SEIFERT} Notice that if $f'=x^a+y^b$, then in the graph of (\ref{bek:plumf}) all the 0--vertices can be eliminated by 0--chain or handle absorption, hence we get a star--shaped graph (with four legs and central vertex with genus $\mbox{gcd}(a,b)-1$).
-In particular, $\partial F$ has a Seifert structure. \end{remark}
+This shows how hard it is to recognize and follow global geometric properties by manipulating (local) equations/resolutions. \end{bekezdes}

-\section{The $T_{*,*,*}$--family.}
+\chapter{The $T_{*,*,*}$--family}

 \labelpar{s:zgf'}